raghalink/instacart_project/README.md

 ## 🚀 Project Purpose

-To engineer a retail data warehouse and analytics pipeline—designing every layer (raw, staging, intermediate, marts) from scratch in PostgreSQL, modeling them in dbt Core, and delivering a live Power BI dashboard via DirectQuery.
+To design and deliver a production-style retail analytics warehouse and BI pipeline, implementing all layers (raw → staging → marts) in PostgreSQL, modeling transformations in dbt, and serving live dashboards via Power BI DirectQuery.

 ---